 Bubbles (financial manias) unfold in several stages, an observation that is backed up by 500 years of economic history.
 Each mania is obviously different, but there are always similarities; simplistically, four phases can be identified:

 - Stealth.
-Those who understand the new fundamentals realize an emerging opportunity for substantial future appreciation, but at risk since their assumptions are so far unproven.
+Those who understand the new fundamentals realize an emerging opportunity for substantial future appreciation, but at a high risk since their assumptions are so far unproven.
 So the “smart money” gets invested in the asset class, often quietly and cautiously.
 This category of investors tends to have better access to information and a higher capacity to understand the wider economic context that would trigger asset inflation.
-Prices gradually increase but often completely unnoticed by the general population.
+They can also rely on speculative and unproven assumptions.
+Prices gradually increase but often go completely unnoticed by the general population.
 Larger and larger positions are established as the smart money starts to understand better that the fundamentals are well-grounded and that this asset class is likely to experience significant future valuations.